Blog · Review Essay · Last reviewed June 25, 2026

 The book's legal discipline is also its limitation.
 Law can name harms, regulate collection, demand accommodation, and create remedies, but many workplace technologies become entrenched before any formal dispute begins.
 A notice can be technically accurate and still leave a worker with no real choice.
 Consent can be documented and still be structurally coerced.
 An audit can exist and still avoid the central question of whether the system should have been deployed.

 The missing complement is collective power.
-Ajunwa gives readers a strong account of rights and legal reform, but the practical future of quantified work will also depend on unions, worker councils, procurement rules, public-sector standards, whistleblower protections, and refusal rights.
+Ajunwa gives readers a strong account of rights and legal reform, but the practical future of quantified work will also depend on unions, worker councils, procurement rules, public-sector standards, whistleblower protections, refusal rights, and contract language like the workplace AI clause.
 The law matters most when workers have enough leverage to make it operational.

 What This Changes